-3. International Students must also submit examination results of the ULV English Placement Test (EPT).
-A minimum score of 5.0 is required on the EPT to qualify for admission.
-A score of 550 and above on the Test of English as a Foreign Language (TOEFL) may be substituted.
-Foreign nationals serving in the US Armed Forces or those who have successfully completed a minimum of two academic years in an accredited US college or university are exempted from this policy.
+3. International Students.
 International students with F-1 or J-1 visas may attend only ULV's central campus (and are not eligible for the CAPA program).
-See also the ESL (graduation) Requirement in this catalog.
+International students who do not hold a US high school degree or who have not completed 60 semester hours of college work must submit examination results of the ULV English Placement Test (EPT).
+A minimum score of 5 is required on the EPT to qualify for admission.
+A score of 550 or above on the Test of English as a Foreign Language (TOEFL) may be substituted.
+Foreign nationals serving in the US Armed Forces are exempted from this policy.